LDA & QDA#

 LDA and QDA in Python#

 LDA and QDA can be implemented in Python using sklearn.
-In this example, we use artifical data for classification (2 features, 2 classes):
+In this example, we use artificial data for classification (2 features, 2 classes):

 import matplotlib.pyplot as plt